katydecorah/katydecorah.github.io/_posts/2014-03-23-jekyll-data-playlists.md

 image: https://farm3.staticflickr.com/2868/13362876355_b3ce6c825f_o.png
 ---

 In 2008, I started creating a playlist for every season.
 I kept my playlists in iTunes, but have migrated to Rdio.
 These playlists are my audio diaries.
-I can listened to one and remember where I was, where I was going, who I was with, and how I felt.
+I can listen to one and remember where I was, where I was going, who I was with, and how I felt.
 I love these playlists.

 ## Jail breaking the playlists